scherroman/TweetMapAnsible/README.md

     - cat /root/.ssh/id_rsa.pub

 ## Setting up the distributed web app infrastricture
-This section explains how to setup and interact with an array of generic private servers which will become our app servers.
+This section explains how to use the given ansible scripts to setup and interact with an array of generic private servers which will become our app servers.
 ### Update Hosts File
 - Update the `hosts` file now in `/etc/ansible` to contain a list of your current private App Servers.
     - [localServer]